 Is strongly advised to take out their own commercial insurance to cover the work in transit (two-ways) and during the selection/exhibition periods.
 The Chichester Art Trust and the National Open Art accept NO responsibility for damage to entrants' artworks in transit or during the time of the competition/exhibitions or while in storage.

-Accepts that the work submitted will be available for sale (Children & Moving Image works do not necessarily have to be for sale) in the exhibition(s) and on the NOA website and online gallery for a designated period to be determined, and that The Chichester Art Trust will take a commission of 50% of which a proportion will be donated to a children's Art Charity.
+Accepts that the work submitted will be available for sale (excluding Children) in the exhibition(s) and on the NOA website and online gallery for a designated period to be determined, and that The Chichester Art Trust will take a commission of 40%.

 Accepts that if they are VAT registered, this additional VAT sum should also be included in the price of the work, stated by the artist on the Submission Form.